Hiking the Mustus Peitahigan Loop in Saskatchewan’s Meadow Lake Provincial Park had not been in our plans for the May long weekend.

 We started off on the Nature Trail which is actually part of the Boreal Trail – though it’s not signed as such.
 Parking is at the side of the road.

-A few hundred meters into the trail, we came across a bigger sign describing the Newbranch Hiking Trail and the 11 kilometer Mustus Peitahigan Loop.
+A few hundred metres into the trail, we came across a bigger sign describing the Newbranch Hiking Trail and the 11 kilometre Mustus Peitahigan Loop.
 That sign didn’t even mention the Boreal Trail OR the fact that between campsites BT8 and BT9 there’s a giant beaver dam – that renders that section of the trail impassable – at least for now.
 That information is on the website if I’d looked in advance, but it would be advisable to let people know on the trail as well.

 Before describing the loop trail, I should let you know that the Nature Trail lived up to its name in very short order.
 John and I heard some howling within about 10 minutes of seeing the sign.
 On a first pass it sounded like a dog caught in a trap, though that made no sense to us.